bigfix/developer.bigfix.com/site/pages/relevance/guide/session/htmlinspectors.md

 title: HTML Inspectors
 ---

-This type of Inspectors helps you to author HTML commands to create customized content for the BigFix Console and Web Reports.
+This type of Inspector helps you to author HTML commands to create customized content for the BigFix Console and Web Reports.
 They allow construction of HTML snippets that can be used to display BigFix data elements in a browser.

 When generating HTML, you will be working with the *html* type.